1313e/PRISM/README.rst

 - Compatible with Windows, MacOS and Unix-based machines;
 - Accepts any type of model and comparison data;
 - Built as a plug-and-play tool: all main classes can also be used as base classes;
-- Easily linked to any model by writing a single custom ModelLink class;
+- Easily linked to any model by writing a single custom ModelLink subclass;
 - Capable of reducing relevant parameter space by factors over 100,000 using only a few thousand model evaluations;
 - Can be used alone for analyzing models, or combined with MCMC for efficient model parameter estimations.